kaushike20/tic-tac-toe/README.md

 # tic-tac-toe

-tkinter based tic tac toe game you will be happy to play it
+tkinter based tic tac toe game you will be happy to play it great for beginners

 thanks for preview